ModalServices/challenge-nodejs-baas/README.md

 ### Regras de Modelagem do Banco

-- Deve conter no minimo 3 models;
+- Deve conter no mínimo 3 models;

 ### Regras do BaaS